 - opening a branch in your target country

 - selling on a direct basis

 - having franchisees

-In making your decision, consider the advantages and drawbacks of each option.
+In making your decision, consider the advantages and disadvantages of each option.

 4. Have a solid strategy and a clear vision:

-Once you’ve chosen where to export and how to do it you need to start planning and refine your expansion vision.
+Once you’ve chosen where to export and how to do it, you need to start planning and refining your expansion vision.

-An idea might be to launch with specific products rather than everything you sell in your domestic market.
-Your country’s best-seller might not be the strategic choice for the new country.
+One idea might be to launch with specific products rather than everything you sell in your domestic market.
+Your domestic best-seller might not be the strategic choice for the new country.
 First impressions are everything, so choose the product(s) that will give you the best chance of success in your target country.

-As part of your strategy, you might also have to change your packaging, your marketing and the USP (unique selling point) that you highlight in your promotion.
+As part of your strategy, you might also have to change your packaging, marketing and USP (unique selling point) highlighted in your promotion.
 If we take the example of cosmetics, some markets will be impressed with the efficacy of your products, whereas others will be pleased by your organic certificate or social commitment to using fair trade ingredients.